ssbagi/Interconnect/README.md

 - https://www.arm.com/resources/education/books/fundamentals-soc
 - https://www.arm.com/resources/education/books/modern-soc

-## Interconnect Basics (Outdated old concept) : Interconnecting Multiple Requestors and Completers
+## Interconnect Basics : Interconnecting Multiple Requestors and Completers

 We need to find a way to interconnect Multiple Requestor – Completer pairs together.
 The Interconnect Fabric is used for connecting Multiple Requestor and Multiple Completer.